Elisha Karmitz has filled the position of General Manager for mk2 Group since 2014, which he co-manages with his brother Nathanaël Karmitz.

 Elisha Karmitz joined mk2 in 2006, as Director of Publications and Editing for the free newspaper TROISCOULEURS.
 A trail-blazing and involved film-loving media, TROISCOULEURS is dedicated to creative and innovative films and artists.

-In 2008, Elisha Karmitz became the head of mk2 multimedia and developed the mk2 Group’s communication and diversification operations.
-In 2012, he launched mk2 agency, which specializes in audiovisual communication, content creation and events management.
-This new structure makes mk2’s expertise available to brands, which it puts into contact with the big names in cinema, culture and fashion.
-With mk2 agency, Elisha Karmitz has produced: Catherine Deneuve Rive Gauche, a short film for Le Bon Marché directed by Loïc Prigent, Unpredictable Creativity, two short films directed by Kim Chapiron for Nike, as well as the short films Enfin la fin by Benoît Delépine and Aujourd’hui by Nicolas Saada for Ciné+.
+In 2008, Elisha Karmitz took the head of mk2 Multimedia and developed the communications and diversification operations for mk2 Group.
+In 2012, mk2 Multimedia became mk2 Agency, an agency specialised in audiovisual communications, content creation and events.
+This new structure puts mk2’s expertise at the service of brands, and connects them with cinema, culture and fashion talents.
+Elisha Karmitz has produced the following with mk2 Agency among others: Catherine Deneuve Rive Gauche, directed by Loïc Prigent, and Unpredictable Creativity, directed by Kim Chapiron for Nike.

 Photo copyright: Gilles Bassignac/Divergence for JDD (2015)